Tomographer/tomographer/README.md

   - [Eigen3 library ≥ 3.3](http://eigen.tuxfamily.org/)
   - [MatIO library](https://sourceforge.net/projects/matio/)

-To compile the python interface, you'll need:
+To install the Python `tomographer` package, you'll need:

+  - `pip`, the Python package manager — you probably already have it
+  - a recent C++ compiler (g++ ≥ 4.8, Intel ICC ≥ 14, LLVM/Clang++ ≥ 3.3)

+OR: you can compile from source, in which case you'll need:

   - a recent C++ compiler (g++ ≥ 4.8, Intel ICC ≥ 14, LLVM/Clang++ ≥ 3.3)
   - [Boost headers ≥ 1.40](http://www.boost.org/)